unit8co/darts/docs/userguide/torch_forecasting_models.md

 - beginning / end of train / validation step
 - ...

-Some useful predefined PyTorch Lightning callbacks can be found [here](https://lightning.ai/docs/pytorch/stable/extensions/callbacks.html#built-in-callbacks)
+Some useful predefined PyTorch Lightning callbacks can be found [here](https://lightning.ai/docs/pytorch/stable/extensions/callbacks.html#built-in-callbacks).

-#### Example with early stopping
+#### Example with Early Stopping
 Early stopping is an efficient way to avoid overfitting and reduce training time.
 It will exit the training process once the validation loss has not significantly improved over some epochs.